netanelklein/Insightify/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to this repository.

+### Donations

+If you would like to support the development of Insightify, you can donate to me via [PayPal](https://paypal.me/kleinetanel).

 ## License

 Insightify is licensed under the MIT License.
 See `LICENSE` for more information.